 - Let this dry and then remove the vinyl pieces.

 - If you have any spots that bled, just use your paint and a small brush to touch up.

 - I used a small piece of sand paper and distressed mine for a more rustic look.

 - Attach your saw tooth hanger if you’re hanging your wood sign.

-Here’s another wood sign tutorial you should see for another option for making your own signs.
+Here’s another wood sign tutorial you should see for another option for making your own signs with vinyl.

 Other posts you might like

 - 12 Crafts To Give Your Mom For Mother’s Day

 - 49 Sewing Projects To Make And Sell